Blue Buffalo Recalls Canned Dog Food Over Potential Health Risk

-The company has said that with extended consumption, these symptoms may become severe and may lead to problems such as vomiting, diarrhea, and breathing issues.
+The company said that with extended consumption, these symptoms may become severe and could lead to vomiting, diarrhea, and breathing issues.
 Blue Buffalo has advised pet owners to visit a veterinarian immediately if they notice these symptoms in their pets.

 What Does FDA Say?

-The U.S. Food and Drug Administration (FDA) has asked the manufacturer for evaluation.
-This was done on the basis of a report given by a consumer about a dog who suffered from these symptoms were noticed.
+The U.S. Food and Drug Administration (FDA) had asked the manufacturer for evaluation after a report submitted by a consumer who noticed the symptoms on a dog.

-The affected dog has fully recovered but Blue Buffalo has begun its investigation.
-The pet food manufacturer has decided to evaluate only the concerned lot after consulting the FDA.
+The affected dog has fully recovered and Blue Buffalo immediately started its investigation.
+The pet food manufacturer decided to evaluate only the concerned lot after consulting the FDA.
 No one has registered any official complaint regarding this product.

 The evaluation of the concerned product started with the help of retailers.
-The company has asked people who have bought this product to discontinue its use.
-They should either dispose the product or take it back for a refund to the place from where it was purchased.
+The company advised those who bought the product to discontinue its use.
+Consumers should either dispose the product or take it back for a refund to the place from where it was purchased.

 No other food products manufactured by Blue Buffalo have been affected by similar problems.

 This is not the first time when Blue Buffalo has recalled its product.
 In 2007, the FDA had reported melamine being present in food made by American Nutrition, which was working for the company.
 After this incident, Blue Buffalo ceased production from American Nutrition Inc.

 Another case was reported in 2015 when a single production lot of chew bones was found to contain harmful potential salmonella levels.